qdrant/landing_page/qdrant-landing/content/documentation/guides/security.md

 These are the available claims you can use in the JWT payload to define its functionality.

 - **`exp`** - The expiration time of the token.
 This is a Unix timestamp in seconds.
 The token will be invalid after this time.
+The check for this claim includes a 30-second leeway to account for clock skew.

   ```json
   {